frank-nguyen-vd/online-shopping-cart/README.md

 -   [x] Create resource Users

     -   [x] Create a model with fields username, password, role.
-The field `role` value is either `customer` or `administrator`.
+The field `role` value is either `customer` or `admin`.
 This role value will be included in access token.This is not a best pratice but it can be used as a proof of concept for authorization.
     -   [x] Create a repository with methods create, findAll, findById, updateById, removeById
     -   [x] Create a controller with methods create, findAll, findById, updateById, removeById.
 Allow only role administrator to access method findAll, findById, updateById, removeById
     -   [x] Create a router to route endpoints to handlers